We provide coverage in South Asia and Middle East: servicing 210+ countries and territories.

 Many UK businesses lose time and margin through unclear fees, currency conversions or slow settlements.
 Knowing how to manage a business bank account effectively helps you keep control – setting clear processes for receiving funds, paying suppliers and planning for future expenses.

-- Use WorldFirst to simplify global banking: The World Account from WorldFirst lets UK businesses receive, hold, convert and pay in over 20 currencies with transparent FX pricing, strong integration and complete visibility over your global cash position
+● Use WorldFirst as an alternative to a traditional business bank account, to simplify international business payments: The World Account from WorldFirst lets UK businesses receive, hold, convert and pay in over 20 currencies with transparent FX pricing, strong integration and complete visibility over your global cash position

 Get started with WorldFirst and simplify the way your business moves money internationally.